SidGanesan/SidGanesan/README.md

 # Curriculum Vitae

-> An Actuarial Science and Finance graduate turned Developer, exploring the wide world of micro-service architecture, AWS Lambda, and analysis in Python and Clojure.
-Interested in applying modern software architecture and patterns to front office trading, portfolio management, and investment services in the financial sector.
+> A driven and goals oriented Actuarial Science and Finance graduate turned Software Developer, exploring the wide world of micro-service architecture, AWS Lambda, and analysis in Python and Clojure.
+Interested in applying modern software architecture and domain driven design to deliver solutions for front office trading, portfolio management, and investment services in the financial services sector.

 # Contact information